 THE DISEASE OF ADDICTION

 One in ten people in New London County, over the age of 12, struggles with addiction - nearly 30 million people nationwide.
 We firmly believe these statistics are VERY conservative!
-There were nearly 70,000 overdose related deaths in 2018, in the US alone!!
-In honor of those are trying so hard to stay in active recovery, and in memory of all our loved ones for whom it is too late, TheCharityChallenge.net is raising money for a nonprofit organization who is committed to challenging the revolving door system of recovery in the U.S. and who will offer a very different and holistic alternative to treatment that will END the current vicious cycle of relapse and recidivism.
+There were over 80,000 overdose related deaths in 2019, in the US alone!!
+In honor of those who are trying so hard to stay in active recovery, and in memory of all our loved ones for whom it is too late, TheCharityChallenge.net is raising money for a nonprofit organization who is committed to challenging the revolving door system of recovery in the U.S. and who will offer a very different and holistic alternative to treatment that will END the current vicious cycle of relapse and recidivism.
 TheCharityChallenge.net's recipient organization: TriCircle, Inc. was established in CT, and is dedicated to creating real, long-term solutions.
 In its full implementation, it will offer a residential, comprehensive, individualized, uninterrupted continuum of care with treatment options for participants with co-occurring mental health issues!

 BAGS OF HOPE CT